fukugit/example-fontawesome-in-sass-with-webpack/README.md

 <br/>

-In the end, I've tried to find a web sites of explanation a way of usage FontAwesome with Webpack, but it wasn't.
+In the end, I've tried to find websites of explanation a way of usage FontAwesome with Webpack, but it wasn't.
-So, please tell me a good webpage to fix the above issue it if you know.
+So, please tell me a better webpage to fix the above issue if you know.
 <br/>

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->